lgou2w/ldk-demo/README.md

 # ldk-demo
-(ldk) Some demo features of the lgou2w development kit
+Some demo features of the lgou2w development kit